 Early Music at Saint James

-Early Music at Saint James presents concerts of music composed before 1800 in our acoustically rich sanctuary.
-The performances of primarily Medieval, Renaissance, Baroque and Classical music are informed by historical performance practice and played on faithful reproductions of period instruments.
-The series offers a venue for small and/or emerging ensembles, and presents a rich repertory of music that is generally not available to the Lancaster community.
+Early Music at Saint James was the vision of founder and Director Emerita Kathleen Spencer.
+Now, more than ten years after its inception, Early Music at Saint James is a sought-after venue in the world of historic performance practice.
+Each season, concerts of music composed before 1800 are presented in the acoustically rich sanctuary of Saint James Church.
+The performances of primarily Medieval, Renaissance, Baroque and Classical music are played on faithful reproductions of period instruments.
+The series offers a venue for small and/or emerging ensembles as well as established artists, presenting a rich repertoire of music not generally available to the Lancaster community.

 Early Music is a self sustaining concert series that relies on ticket sales, tax-exempt gifts, grants and sponsorships.
 If you'd like to help support Early Music, click here and select Early Music from the drop-down menu.
 You may also include a note in the optional memo field.

 Help Support Early Music at Saint James

 Thursday, November 4, 7:30 PM | Available online and in person